Alone on Our Own Spiritual Path of Awakening

 Caught in a Sin while Preaching against It

-People should really stop deceiving themselves that by glorifying their religious mentors they are any closer to their teachings, as they sweep under the rag those many examples of their poor personal contribution to realization of those ideals.
+People should really stop deceiving themselves that by glorifying their religious mentors they are any closer to their teachings, as they sweep under the rug those many examples of their poor personal contribution to realization of those ideals.

-Parrot-like preaching of one thing and doing the opposite is certainly not a way to book that flight into heavens.
+Parrot-like preaching of one thing and doing the opposite is certainly not a way to book that flight to heavens.
 I have seen religious folks bitterly protesting racism while themselves being racists; seen hateful propagators of universal love; seen kids who said how their religious parents ruined their lives; seen neurotic believers showering others with advices how to be happy and forgiving - etc. short of seeing a bald salesman selling an elixir for hair regrowth.

 Proofs Surfacing from Emotional Junkyard

 In the course of my own modest personal evolution, I remember spending some nightly hours by challenging myself to gaze at one tiny crack on the wall.
 After that initial feeling silly, some ugly emotional stuff started welling up, and I kept facing it all, not trying to make my gazing any more comfortable by looking away from that one spot.

 In those many sessions of the same kind I realized how much emotional garbage people carry around while pretending to be "cool".
 As a part of my self-discipline, and what I called "starving my ego to death", I made it my practice to use discomfort for challenging my vulnerable ego and detaching my consciousness from it.

 From the perspective of that level of being honest to myself I could suddenly observe so much pathetic parading of other folks' egos in their hypocritical games of believing in one thing and practicing something opposite to it.